tgolfetto/dima2022/README.md

 ## DIMA 2022: A mobile app for in-store clothing shopping

-DIMA 2022 is an Android app designed to enhance the shopping experience for customers and clothing store sales staff.
+DIMA 2022 is a Flutter app designed to enhance the shopping experience for customers and clothing store sales staff.
 It offers a range of features to streamline the shopping process and improve customer satisfaction.
 The app was developed as a university project for the "Design and Implementation of Mobile Application" course at the Polytechnic University of Milan.

 ## Key Features:
 - **Customer Login:** Customers can create an account to save their preferences and access personal orders.